-The Spring Creators Update was slated to roll out from April 10 but that appears to have been delayed due to a blocking bug.
+The Spring Creators Update is officially landing on Monday, April 30.
 Businesses have the advantage of being able to defer updates, but home users aren’t so lucky.
 Read on below to find out about a possible workaround.

 How do I stop the Windows 10 update?

-There is sadly no officially way to stop the Spring Creators Update from landing on your PC if you’re using the standard Windows 10 Home edition.
+There is sadly no officially way to stop the April 2018 Update from landing on your PC if you’re using the standard Windows 10 Home edition.